henrybetts/Rekordbox-Decoding/README.md

 The file consists of fixed size blocks of 4096 bytes.
 I have not yet managed to decode the data in the first block, although the 4 byte integer at 0x04 is always 4096, so this probably defines the block size.
 Integers are stored in little endian format.

-The remaining blocks each consist of a 40 byte header, followed by some row data.
+The remaining blocks each consist of a 40 byte header, followed by a body of row data.
+At the end of the block, there is a variable sized footer.
 The rows within a block all seem to belong to the same table, though a block might not contain all of the rows for a table, since the block has a fixed size.
 Therefore, large tables will be split across multiple blocks.

 Here’s what I’ve decoded from the 40 byte header so far: